tjtanjin/react-chatbotify-docs/docs/concepts/conversations.md

 )
 ```

-In the following section, we will explore how you can customize the options for your chatbot to suit your specific needs and preferences!
+In the next section, we will explore how you can customize the settings for your chatbot to suit your specific needs and preferences!